Shaukat Ali (politician): Early life

-Shaukat Ali was born in 1873 in Rampur state in what is today Uttar Pradesh in India but later played role in partition of India on religious lines.
+Shaukat Ali Khan was born in 1873 into a wealthy family with roots in the city of Najibabad in what is today Uttar Pradesh in India; other than that little is known about his family background.

 He was educated at the Aligarh Muslim University.
 He was extremely fond of playing cricket, captaining the university team.

-Ali served in the civil service of the United Provinces of Oudh and Agra for 17 years in British India.
+Shaukat Ali served in the civil service of the United Provinces of Oudh and Agra for 17 years in British India.